Northwestern Institute on Complex Systems

 NICO is a University-wide institute administered by the Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science.

 To accelerate progress in complex systems, NICO engages in a variety of activities:

 - Graduate courses taught by NICO faculty prepare the next generation of academic and industrial leaders in complex systems.

-- NICO's annual conference addresses different themes in complex systems each year and brings together students and leaders in the field.
+- NICO supports and participates in various conferences across the university that addresses different themes in complex systems each year and brings together students and leaders in the field.

-- The weekly Wednesdays@NICO seminar series is open to all and creates a stimulating atmosphere for discussion over lunch.
+- The weekly Wednesdays@NICO colloquium is open to all and creates a stimulating atmosphere for discussion over lunch.
+Join the NICO listserv!

 - NICO's reading group focuses on fundamentals as well as emerging trends.

 - NICO’s Data Science Initiative offers graduate students and Post-doctoral fellows programs where they may expand their focus and explore the field of Data Science and Analytics further by working with researchers across the university.

 For general information or inquiries, please contact: